-Eagle Towers SA (Pty) Ltd. (on recommendation by the ECO) reserves the right at all times for the duration of this agreement to impose restrictions and associate penalties on the contractor with respect to the specific nature, timing and extent of construction activities on environmentally sensitive sites.
+Atlas Tower (Pty) Ltd (on recommendation by the ECO) reserves the right at all times for the duration of this agreement to impose restrictions and associate penalties on the contractor with respect to the specific nature, timing and extent of construction activities on environmentally sensitive sites.

-In instances of non-compliance with the EMPr by the contractor (or any of their employees) or subcontractor/s (or any of their employees) that move on or off the site, the on-site ECO must issue a written warning indicating the non-conformance to the contractor.
+In instances of non-compliance with the EMPr by the contractor (or any of their employees) or sub-contractor/s (or any of their employees) that move on or off the site, the on-site ECO must immediately inform the Department of Environmental Affairs and Development Planning (DEA&DP) of the alleged non-compliance.
+The ECO must issue a written warning indicating the non-conformance to the contractor.

-Eagle Towers SA (Pty) Ltd, in consultation with the Environmental Consultant/ECO, must determine the amount of the penalty applicable in accordance with the Penalties for Non-Compliance Schedule of Tariffs (Appendix 2).
+Atlas Tower (Pty) Ltd, in consultation with the ECO, must determine the amount of the penalty applicable in accordance with the Penalties for Non-Compliance Schedule of Tariffs (Appendix 2).

 Such penalty amount must be produced in writing and presented to the contractor within seven (7) days of the written warning.
-Eagle Towers SA (Pty) Ltd. may recover penalties by deducting the fine from the offending contractor.
+Atlas Tower (Pty) Ltd may recover penalties by deducting the fine from the offending contractor.

 The contractor will be responsible for all costs incurred where emergency procedures are implemented to deal with accidents impacting on the environment as well as the rehabilitation of such damage in conjunction with the ECO and site engineer.

-In serious cases, at the discretion of Eagle Towers SA (Pty) Ltd. and the Environmental Consultant/ECO, any multiple offences can be added together.
+In serious cases, at the discretion of Atlas Tower (Pty) Ltd and the ECO, any multiple offences can be added together.

-The ECO (after consultation with Environmental Consultant/Eagle Towers SA (Pty) Ltd) may also stop the works or part thereof until the situation is resolved; no extension of time is claimable by the contractor.
+The ECO (after consultation with Atlas Tower (Pty) Ltd.) may also stop the works or part thereof until the situation is resolved; no extension of time is claimable by the contractor.